LispCookbook/cl-cookbook/testing.md

 There is also:

 * `finishes`: passes if the assertion body executes to normal completion.
-In other words if body does signal, return-from or throw, then this test fails.
+In other words, if the body signals an error or makes a non-local jump, then this test fails.
-* `pass`: just make the test pass.
+* `pass`: marks the test as passed.
 * `is-true`: like `is`, but unlike it this check does not inspect the assertion body to determine how to report the failure.
 Similarly, there is `is-false`.

 Please note that all the checks accept an optional reason, as string, that can be formatted with format directives (see more below).
 When omitted, FiveAM generates a report that explains the failure according to the arguments passed to the function.